xitu/gold-miner/article/2021/quick-overview-of-http-requests-cross-origin-resource-sharing-cors.md

 # An Overview of HTTP Requests & Cross-Origin Resource Sharing (CORS)

-**A quick overview of what URL is consist of, how HTTP requests works, some important request headers, Cross-Origin Resource Sharing (CORS).**

 ![Photo by [Alina Grubnyak](https://unsplash.com/@alinnnaaaa?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/network?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/6912/1*YECeOxlko9KoOJNw8RNm3A.jpeg)

 First of all, let's start with how a URL looks like.